Teen Drug Use: Helping Your Child Through Addiction

 • Possessing drug paraphernalia (rolling papers, baggies, vials, syringes, etc.)

-Early intervention is the key to successful treatment.
-If you notice any of these signs of potential addiction, then the next step is to assist your child in seeking help.
+Early intervention can often lead to successful treatment.
+If you notice any of these signs of potential addiction, the next step is to assist your child in seeking help.

 iStock/monkeybusinessimages

-You may want to call an addiction specialist directly.
-In the U.S. alone, 3,500 board-certified physicians specialize in substance use disorders.
-You can find a doctor by clicking on the "Find a Physician" link on the American Society of Addiction Medicine’s website.
+You can also call an addiction specialist directly.
+In the US alone, 3,500 board-certified physicians specialize in substance use disorders.
+You can find a doctor by clicking the "Find a Physician" link on the American Society of Addiction Medicine website.
 You can also use the "Child and Adolescent Psychiatrist Finder" on the American Academy of Child & Adolescent Psychiatry.
-In both cases, you and the doctor can decide whether your child should be referred for treatment or not.
+In both cases, you and the doctor can decide whether your child should be referred for treatment.

 Adolescents and intervention

-You may have watched drug interventions on television before.
-Often, in these media portrayals, Friends and family essentially gang up on their loved one, giving them a hard dose of reality by forcing the person to admit they have a drug problem and agree to seek treatment for it.
+You may have watched interventions on television before.
+Often, in these media portrayals, friends and family surround their loved ones, giving them a hard dose of reality by forcing the person to admit they have a drug problem and agree to seek treatment for it.
 However, there is no evidence to prove that this type of confrontation is effective at convincing someone to enter treatment.
-In fact, confrontations like these can backfire, leading to violence or other negative and unexpected results.
+Confrontations like these can backfire, leading to violence or other negative and unexpected results.

 Many adolescents will enter treatment only when they are forced to go, such as when their parents bring them or when they run into trouble with the law and the justice system interferes.
-Therefore, it is important that parents focus on giving the child an incentive to consult with a doctor.
-It is not advisable for the family to attempt to intervene.
-Teens are more likely to listen to a doctor who has been trained in the subject and is not emotionally involved.
+Therefore, parents may focus on incentivizing the child to consult a doctor.
+During the appointment, try to allow the teen secrecy, as they may not be open to talking to their parents about the issue.

 Getty/AnnaStills